Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-09-06-InstanceOf_preview.md

 ```

 It was basic example of instanceof pattern matching.
-It simplifies commonly messy operations.
+It simplifies messy operations.
 We will take 2 more examples to show how it simplifies code.

 <br>